7 steps of the decision-making process

 Whether you manage a small team or are at the head of a large corporation, your success and the success of your company depend on you making the right decisions—and learning from the wrong decisions.

-Use these decision making process steps to help you make more profitable decisions.
-You'll be able to better prevent hasty decision-making and make more educated decisions when you put a formal decision-making process in place.
+Use these decision-making process steps to help you make more profitable decisions.
+You'll be able to better prevent hasty decision-making and make more educated decisions.

 Defining the business decision-making process